plsy1/v2ray-rules-dat/README.md

+## Changes

+- Add `geosite:douyin`

+- Add `https://raw.githubusercontent.com/217heidai/adblockfilters/main/rules/adblockqxlite.conf` to `geosite:category-ads-all`

+See direct.txt and reject.txt in the hidden branch for other changes.

 ## Structure of data

 All data are under `data` directory.
 Each file in the directory represents a sub-list of domains, named by the file name.
 File content is in the following format.